Gooze0100/public_holidays/README.md

 This project was created with [ASP.NET](https://dotnet.microsoft.com/en-us/apps/aspnet) version of .NET 8.0.
 This app saves public holidays data from https://kayaposoft.com/enrico/ into SQL server.
-It uses three endpoints for:
+It uses four endpoints for:

 - countries list
 - grouped by a month holidays list for a given country and year